pranali0127/git-series-students/My_completed_tasks/Task 1.md

 So here version control system came and did this for us.
 As Git also manages our projects we Can say that git is also a version control system.

-4. What are the other platforms similar to GitHub?
+# 4. What are the other platforms similar to GitHub?
-ANS: Github alternatives are :
+Github alternatives are :

 * Gitlab
 * BitBucket